North East India Tours & Tailormade Holidays

 Celebrate the Hornbill Festival with the Naga tribes in Nagaland

-"Travel The Unknown`s Northeast India tours have zoned in on the absolute prime attractions, visiting a string of culturally unique, scenically stunning places - and maximising every moment spent there.
+"Travel the Unknown`s northeast India tours have zoned in on the absolute prime attractions, visiting a string of culturally unique, scenically stunning places, and maximising every moment spent there.
 Their outstanding guides take great care to respect and protect indigenous lifestyles in these delicate regions."

 Vanessa Betts, author of Footprint Guide to Northeast India

+declared one of the world`s bio-diversity hotspots.
 Arunachal Pradesh is also rich in the diversity of its tribal cultures.
-Much of Arunachal Pradesh is still in acessible to outsiders.
+Much of Arunachal Pradesh is still inaccessible to outsiders.
 It is also home to Tawang Monastery, the largest Buddhist monastery outside Tibet where the 6th Dalai Llama was born.

 Western Arunachal Pradesh